kolotaev/vakt/README.md

 ... # here go all the Vakt calls.
 ```

-Vakt logs all audit records on the `INFO` level.
+Vakt logs all audit records at the `INFO` level.

 The formatter supports the following fields: